-The best resource I’ve found to make this as simple as possible is Personal Capital.
+The best resource I’ve found to make this as simple as possible is Empower (formerly Personal Capital).
 It’s a fantastic website and they have an awesome app as well.

-If you’re not familiar, Personal Capital is a free service that aggregates all your financial accounts into one nice dashboard.
+If you’re not familiar, Empower (formerly Personal Capital) is a free service that aggregates all your financial accounts into one nice dashboard.
 It’s superb for easily seeing exactly where you stand financially.
 You can view your net worth at a glance, see the value of each account, and view/filter all your transactions.

 They also have a nice Retirement Planner tool built-in, which is very easy to use and works extremely well.
 I’ve found this to be very useful in my own planning.

 In addition to all this great stuff is that with a simple click off the menu, you can view exactly what your asset allocation is…

 BOOM!
 I do love Empower (formerly Personal Capital) and I’m probably in it every week or so to manage my investments.

 The best part is that it’s free.
 Be aware that they might call you to offer a free portfolio review but you don’t need to take ’em up on it.
 I told them I wasn’t interested, but you’re welcome to if you feel that could provide you some value.